-The contextual risks are mainly associated with the country's fiscal situation, reforms linked to public employment, municipal elections, increased insecurity at the local level and the impact of disasters due to natural events, all with potential impact on interventions, both at the institutional level and at the local level.
+The contextual risks are mainly associated with the country's fiscal situation, reforms linked to public employment, municipal elections, increased insecurity at the local level and the impact of disasters due to natural events or epidemic outbreaks, all with potential impact on interventions, both at the institutional level and at the local level.
 The reduction of possible impacts on the project implies a strong dialogue during the JCP execution with institutional actors, authorities and public officials, as well as beneficiaries and social sectors related to issues that have an influence on the management of the Program.
-In general, the materialization of all these risks will involve articulating efforts with public institutions that goes beyond the IMAS.
+In general, the materialization of all these risks will involve articulating efforts with public institutions that go beyond IMAS.

 Although the fiscal situation is one of the most sensitive components, its potential effect would be visible in a possible reduction in the speed of growth of the budget, including a reduction in the growth of salaries of public officials, a condition that it is not foreseen by the government, who recently adopted a tax reform (2017).
+The socio-economic effects of the current global COVID-19 pandemic have placed a strain on Costa Rica's economy, labor market and welfare system, thus deepening inequality, and affecting women in specific and dramatic ways (greater unemployment, subemployment, greater demand of care and nonremunerated domestic work, increase violence against women).
 On the other part, municipal elections will be held at the beginning of the Project (February 2020), so that at first there will be a process of recognition of the institutional actors at the local level, prior to the beginning of local interventions.
 Finally, the increase in insecurity at the local level will be a permanent risk, taking into account the socio-economic and territorial profile of the intervened cantons, mainly Limón as mentioned above.